 Authentication and authorization

-Authentication feature to handle authentication and authorization.
+Ktor provides the Authentication plugin to handle authentication and authorization.
 Typical usage scenarios include logging in users, granting access to specific resources, and securely transmitting information between parties.
 You can also use

 Authentication with Sessions to keep a user's information between requests.

 Ktor supports the following authentications and authorization schemes:

 HTTP provides a general framework for access control and authentication.
 In Ktor, you can use the following HTTP authentication schemes:

 Basic - uses

 Base64encoding to provide a username and password.
 Generally is not recommended if not used in combination with HTTPS.

 Digest - an authentication method that communicates user credentials in an encrypted form by applying a hash function to the username and password.